shredthaGNAR/list-of-my-starred-repos/README.md

 * [t-mart/kill-sticky](https://github.com/t-mart/kill-sticky): Bookmarklet to remove sticky elements and restore scrolling to web pages!
 * [kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance](https://github.com/kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance): A web page (NOTE: Only Firefox & Pale Moon browsers give approved rendering) and some server-side web server scripting in a mini web server called bashttpd.
 Even looks good on Android devices as far as I've seen, though working the sliders is more difficult when your finger touch point is larger than them.
 With this tricked out version of bashttpd, you won't need a high-powered web server like Apache nor nginx (I didn't feel like learning nginx, and certainly don't care for learning Apache).
 IN PROGRESS but does work way, way better than nothing.
 Chrome renders differently, but in a pinch it will function halfway.
 * [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher): A lightweight, pure-Swift library for downloading and caching images from the web.
+* [signerlabs/Klee](https://github.com/signerlabs/Klee): Secure and local AI on your desktop with a built-in RAG knowledge base and Markdown note support.
 * [KDE/kleopatra](https://github.com/KDE/kleopatra): Certificate manager and GUI for OpenPGP and CMS cryptography
 * [LostRuins/koboldcpp](https://github.com/LostRuins/koboldcpp): Run GGUF models easily with a KoboldAI UI.
 One File.
 Zero Install.
 * [gnonio/korporize](https://github.com/gnonio/korporize): OCR - Object Character Recognition for any image you browse upon